 The comparative study was conducted in order to evaluate adjustment disorders.
 A sample of dyslexic

-learning disabled (LD) adolescents was compared with a sample of LD students without diagnosis of specific developmental dyslexia and a sample of non-LD and non-dyslexic subjects.
+learning disabled (LD) adolescents was compared with a sample of LD students without a diagnosis of specific developmental dyslexia and a sample of non-LD and non-dyslexic subjects.
 The process of samples/groups selection was based on school, counselling centre resources as well as on the results obtained in 6 Symptoms of Learning Disabilities Test.
-The LD symptoms concern such domains as: reading, writing, spelling, maths, overactivity,
+The LD symptoms encompassed such domains as: reading, writing, spelling, maths, overactivity,

 emotional distress and school frustration.
 Adjustment disorders

-(1) self esteem, self-concept; (2) sociometric status; (3) behavior.
-Self esteem was assessed
+(1) self-esteem, self-concept; (2) sociometric status; (3) behavior.
+Self-esteem was assessed

-with two instruments: Self - esteem Questionnaire by P. Sears and
+with two instruments: Self-esteem Questionnaire by P. Sears and

 TSCS (Tennessee Self Concept Scale) by W. H. Fitts.
 Sociometric status